SlimIO/Governance/docs/git/COC_git.md

-# This document contains best practices and tips for using git in a team.
+# Best practices and tips for using git in a team.

 ## 1. Adding a new feature on a Slimio project.